Athaws/IntoToCTFs-08-12-23/CTFs.md

 ---

-## Enough yapping - it's time to find out how to actually solve something

-For this live demo, we'll be taking a look at OverTheWire: Bandit, some of the earlier levels are relatively easy and mostly rely on knowledge of Linux commands.

-Feel free to follow along with what's happening on the screen, I'll be starting with [bandit0:](https://overthewire.org/wargames/bandit/bandit0.html)

----

 ## Some examples of Jeopardy style problems

 To begin with, we'll look at some relatively easy CTF challenges, and some that KAUotic encountered and solved during previous CTFs: